 The interview took a lot less time than you expected.

 Now sometimes small companies are pushed to the max and staff need to do double-duty, including interviewing.
 If that person was desperately needed somewhere else and was the only one to solve the problem, then that isn’t a sign of a bad interview.
-However, if you see plenty of stress-free people and the place seems to be under control without any fires to put out, then a short interview is a bad sign.
+However, if you see plenty of stress-free people and the place seems to be under control without any fires to put out or during a phone interview they don’t schedule a time to follow up, then a short interview is a bad sign.

-They don’t have any follow-up questions to your answers.
+They don’t have any follow-up questions to your answers or the questions were too easy

 If you’ve explained how you’ve dealt with a terrible situation and you don’t get a single reaction, it might be over.
 They may not have any follow-up questions for you, but they should have a reaction, of some kind.